 - adequate support provide and logistic regression: 1, 2, 3, 4

-- lockdown beginning and logistic regression: 1, 2, 3
+- adequate support provide and logistic regression analysis: 1, 2, 3

 Co phrase search for related documents, hyperlinks ordered by date